 Woolworth was briefly downsized to a cosmetics-oriented prototype called Woolworth Express before closing entirely.
 Its space was eventually divided into several smaller stores, including an arcade called Tilt!
-Eventually, most of these stores relocated, and the majority of the former Woolworth space was reconfigured as Steve & Barry's.
+Eventually, most of these stores relocated, and the former Woolworth space was reconfigured as Steve & Barry's.

 In 2001, Montgomery Ward had closed the last of its store nationwide.
 The same year, Hudson's was renamed Marshall Field's, which itself became Macy's when the parent company of Marshall Field's was acquired.
 The former Montgomery Ward location was demolished in 2005 for a new section called the Outdoor Village.
-Opened in early 2006, this addition features additional mall tenants in an outdoor setting.
+This addition, opened in early 2006, features additional mall tenants in an outdoor setting.
 Anchoring the Outdoor Village is a Barnes & Noble bookstore, the opening of which resulted in the closure of a B. Dalton bookstore within the mall itself.

 Mervyns also closed its Michigan operations in early 2006.
 A year later, their space at the mall was replaced with Burlington Coat Factory, which relocated from an existing store nearby.
-Steve & Barry's closed in early 2009 when the chain declared bankruptcy, and became a clothing store called Wear District in October.
+Steve & Barry's closed in early 2009 when the chain declared bankruptcy and became a Wear District clothing store in October.

 Since the mall's development, the Miller Road and Linden Road corridors become the site of several big box retailers.
 A power center operates directly across Linden Road from the mall itself, and a strip mall anchored by Target, Jo-Ann Etc., and Old Navy is located on Miller Road east of the mall.
 This strip mall was also the location of Burlington Coat Factory until it relocated.
 Wed–Sat: 11am-8pm